Sharif37/Simulations/README.md

-# Simulations
+# Modeling and Simulation
-keep simulations codes that i write during my simulations course in university .
+keep simulation codes that i write during my **Modeling and Simulation** course in university .